cdbale/Hackathon/README.md

 #### Metric 1 (Location Risk)
 The number of COVID-19 persons at specific location k on day t

-Legal Basis: Aggregation and De-Identification
+Legal Term: Aggregation and De-Identification

 ![](images/metric1.png)